 Lead by example and promote social good in your company culture.
 You could choose a charity to support each quarter and allow your staff dress-down days in return for donations, or sponsor a local charity event.
+To try something interesting, you could get in touch with fundraising restaurants that can help support whatever cause you are supporting.
+Partnering with a food chain for charity could turn it into a fun event, encouraging more people to come and offer their contributions.
 This sends a positive message to your customers, showing that you’re an active participant in the community and your business cares about local causes.

 Follow Motorpoint‘s good example – they recently sent their sales team to help at a local charity shop on one of the busiest days leading up to Christmas.
 Not only did they help to raise extra money for the charity but it was also beneficial for the staff, who practiced their selling skills in an environment out of their comfort zone.

 Encourage your staff to volunteer by giving them paid time off to do so.
 It will boost employee morale and show the residents and local businesses that you’re giving back to the community as a thanks for their support.

 Champion Local Businesses